 Connect with Mind Body and Nature: Maybe it’s time for you to be bold like I was to find a new path.
-I’m one of the guides and trip curators for Prasada’s TRAIN to THRIVE: Wholebeing Journey to Costa Rica next May in 2020.
-You’ll get to experience all three Worlds in every way possible and I’d be honored to support you in your path of healing and self-discovery.
+I’m one of the guides and trip curators for Prasada’s Journeys.
+In these special retreats, you’ll get to experience all three Worlds in every way possible and I’d be honored to support you in your path of healing and self-discovery.
 Consider this your invitation in joining us for one this year!

 Photo by Bill Mackie on Unsplash